ibexa/documentation-user/docs/commerce/payment/work_with_payments.md

 ## Changing payment details

-If your [user role](work_with_permissions.md) has the `Payment/Edit` permission, you can change the status of an existing payment: confirm it if it is in status "Pending".
+If your [user role](work_with_permissions.md) has the `Payment/Edit` permission, you can change the status of an existing payment: confirm it if the payment has "Pending" status.